73rd Raid Pavia-Venezia 2026: Official Entry List

 AIRBOAT ELICA AEREA

 Airboats propelled by an aerial propeller rather than a water propeller or jet.
-A spectacular and unusual class – flat-bottomed craft that can navigate very shallow water.
-One entry in 2026: Cristian Caponnetto on a Diamond Back hull with GM Powertrain.
+Flat-bottomed craft that can navigate very shallow water.
+One entry: Cristian Caponnetto on a Diamond Back hull with GM power.

 No.DriverCrewHullEngine